 So then, before starting the tests, it's critical that you have checked and verified that there's NO SPARK present at the ignition coil.
 Why?
-Well, because if the ignition coil is sparking, it would be a clear indication that it and the ignition coil and the crankshaft position sensor (PIP sensor) are working.
+Well, because if the ignition coil is sparking, it would be a clear indication that it and the ignition control module and the crankshaft position sensor (PIP sensor) are working.

 The Gray colored ignition control module is called the Push Start Module and the Black colored ignition control module is called the Computer Controlled Dwell Module.
 These ignition control modules are not interchangeable.

-If you need the tests for the Ford fender mounted ignition control module (ICM), click here: Ford Fender Mounted Ignition Control Module (ICM) Tests.
+If you need the tests for the Ford fender mounted ignition control module (ICM), go here: Ford Fender Mounted Ignition Control Module (ICM) Tests.

-- How Does the Ignition Control Module Work?
+- How Does The Ignition Control Module Work?

-- What Tools do I Need for the Ignition Module Test?
+- What Tools Do I Need For The Ignition Module Test?

-- TEST INFO Circuit Descriptions.
+- TEST INFO: Circuit Descriptions.

-- TEST 1 Checking for Power (12 V).
+- TEST 1: Checking For Power (12 V).

-- TEST 2 Testing the Ground Circuit
+- TEST 2: Testing The Ground Circuit.

 - TEST 3 Ignition Coil Switching Signal.

-- TEST 4 Testing the PIP Signal.
+- TEST 4: Testing The PIP Signal.

-You can find this tutorial in Spanish here: Cómo Probar el Módulo de Encendido de Ford (Montado en el Distribuidor) (at: autotecnico-online.com).
+You can find this tutorial in Spanish here: Cómo Probar El Módulo De Encendido De Ford (Montado En El Distribuidor) (at: autotecnico-online.com).

-How Does the Ignition Control Module Work?
+How Does The Ignition Control Module Work?

-Here's a little background information to help you diagnose this no spark condition.
+Here's a little background information to help you diagnose this no-spark condition.
 In a nutshell, when the system is working properly, at CRANK-UP and at all engine speeds, the ignition control module controls the ignition coil.

 The Profile Ignition Pickup sensor signal (more commonly called the PIP signal) is critical for the ignition control module to start sparking the ignition coil at START UP and at all engine speeds.

-What Tools do I Need for the Ignition Module Test?
+What Tools Do I Need For The Ignition Module Test?

 Anyway, if you have access to an oscilloscope, I have included photos of what the waveforms should look like.
-Whether you use a multimeter or an oscilloscope, you'll be able to successfully diagnose this NO START CONDITION!
+Whether you use a multimeter or an oscilloscope, you'll be able to successfully diagnose this no-start condition!
 So, here's the basic list:

-- An LED Light.
+- An LED light.

 - A cheapie one will do, whether its digital or an analog multimeter.

-- If you need to buy one or are looking to upgrade, check out my recommendations here: Buying a Digital Multimeter for Automotive Diagnostic Testing.
+- If you need to buy one or are looking to upgrade, check out my recommendations here: Buying A Digital Multimeter For Automotive Diagnostic Testing.

-- repair manual.
+- Repair manual.

-- To help you crank the engine while you observe the LED light (or test light or Multimeter).
+- To help you crank the engine while you observe the LED light (or test light or multimeter).

 By the way, you don't need an automotive scan tool for any of these tests.

-Then we'll test the ignition coil switching signal that the signal generates in action and from the results you get you'll be able to pinpoint the problem to the ignition control module (ICM) or the ignition coil or the Profile Ignition Pickup (PIP) sensor or completely eliminate these as the cause of the No Start Condition.
+Then we'll test the ignition coil switching signal that the signal generates in action and from the results you get you'll be able to pinpoint the problem to the ignition control module (ICM) or the ignition coil or the Profile Ignition Pickup (PIP) sensor or completely eliminate these as the cause of the no-start condition.

-IMPORTANT: All of the tests are ON CAR TESTS, do not remove the ignition control module assembly from the vehicle (all of the figures show the module assembly off of the vehicle but this is just for illustration purposes only).
+IMPORTANT: All of the tests are on-car tests, do not remove the ignition control module assembly from the vehicle (all of the figures show the module assembly off of the vehicle but this is just for illustration purposes only).
 Also, the battery must be in a fully charged condition for all tests in this article.
-And lastly, this Fast Test only tests for a NO SPARK / No Start Condition.
+And lastly, this fast test only tests for a no-spark no-start condition.